 - Choose a topic for the Prelim-Exam in consultation with the Advisor and fix the appropriate time to take the exam.
 The student must write a title and a Prelim-Abstract, no longer than one page in length, and submit it to the Advisor soon after the date and topic has been chosen.

 - Prepare a 4-8 page Prelim-Report, describing the topic and the main points of the presentation the student will give at the exam.
-The report must be distributed to the Committee members at least four weeks before the exam date.
-At this time the student obtains the signatures of the Advisory Committee members showing that they agree to the date and time of the exam on the "Agree to Sit" form.
-The student obtains the blank form and returns it with the appropriate signatures to the Assistant to the DGS.
+The report must be distributed to the Committee members at least two weeks before the exam date.

-- One week before the exam the student obtains the exam card and Graduate School "Report of Prelim" form from the Assistant to the DGS.
+- One week before the exam the student obtains the exam card and Graduate School "Report of Prelim" form from the DGSA.
 The student brings these items to the exam.

 - One week before the exam the student sends out a reminder to the Advisory Committee about the exam.